nbasilico/debian-mips/README.md

 cd debian-mips
 ```

 3. We shall perform a netboot of installation, so we need to get the initrd file and the kernel image.
-The initrd (initial RAM disk) will be used by the kernel as a root file system and, basically, contains out Debian installer.
+The initrd (initial RAM disk) will be used by the kernel as a root file system and, basically, contains our Debian installer.
 The kernel image is the one provided for the MIPS Malta board.

 ```bash
 # get the initrd